mariacherifa/mariacherifa.github.io/_posts/2026-05-21-transformers.md

 \in \mathbb{R}^d,
 $$

-then layer normalization computes the mean and variance of the coordinates of this vector:
+layer normalization first computes the mean and variance of the coordinates of this vector:

 $$
 \mu_t